alexw611/thesis-iot-security/README.md

 **"Sicherheitsanalyse und Härtung eines IoT-Video-Streaming-Systems basierend auf ESP32-CAMs"** (Security Analysis and Hardening of an IoT Video Streaming System Based on ESP32-CAMs)

 Up to 98 % of IoT communication remains unencrypted, while regulatory frameworks such as the EU Cyber Resilience Act will mandate security by default from 2027.
-This thesis investigates the actual performance overhead of lightweight hardening measures on resource-constrained microcontrollers by building a deliberately insecure IoT camera system (Vulnerable by Design), attacking it, hardening it, and measuring the impact.
+This thesis investigates the actual performance overhead of lightweight hardening measures on resource-constrained microcontrollers by building a deliberately vulnerable IoT camera system (Vulnerable by Design), attacking it, hardening it, and measuring the impact.

 ## Repository Structure

 ```text
 thesis-iot-security/
 │